From Sea to Table: Understanding the Journey of Lobster Tails and How to Cook Them to Perfection

 No, you don’t need to wash them before cooking them.
 In fact, it’s best not to wash them, as this can remove some of the natural flavor.
 Simply rinse off any dirt or debris with cold water before cooking.

 3) Can you cook frozen lobster tails?
-What is the best way to defrost them?
+What is the best way to defrost lobster tails?

 Yes, you can cook frozen lobster tails, but they won’t be as good as if they were thawed first.
 Frozen lobster tends to be tough and rubbery, so it’s better to thaw them before cooking.